If you want a simple but effective workout designed to give you a defined back and bigger biceps, this page will show you what to do.

 Take the example of a pulling movement like the lat pulldown or barbell bent-over row.
 Both exercises work not just the muscles in your back, such as latissimus dorsi, teres major, rhomboids and trapezius, but the biceps as well.

 A major benefit of training this way is that if you run out of time, you have the option of skipping the last 2-3 exercises.
 That’s because those exercises are hitting arm muscles that have been worked already.

 In other words, a back and biceps workout routine will normally start off with a compound lift like seated cable rows or lat pull-downs, before moving on to some isolation work for the arms, such as dumbbell or barbell curls.

 However, those same compound exercises will have delivered a muscle building stimulus to the biceps, albeit not as much had you trained them directly.

 So if you’re pushed for time, you can always leave out some of the isolation work and stick with the compound movements.

-Starting a workout with dumbbell curls can also fatigue your biceps to the extent that they become the limiting factor when you’re training your back.
+Starting a workout by training your biceps can fatigue them to the extent that they become the limiting factor when you’re training back.

-That is, your biceps end up failing before your back, which means the upper back muscles receive less of a growth stimulus than they otherwise would do.
+That is, during exercises like rows and pulldowns, your biceps give out before your back.
+This means the upper back muscles receive less of a growth stimulus than they otherwise would do.